-MetoMotion is developing a novel, multipurpose robotic system to reduce reliance on high-cost human labor in greenhouse vegetable production.
+MetoMotion is developing a multipurpose robotic system for labor-intensive tasks in greenhouses.

-The system is being designed for easy operation and smooth integration into existing greenhouse practices.
+The system is designed for easy operation and smooth integration into existing greenhouse practices.

-MetoMotion’s systems can be easily adapted to perform a range of greenhouse tasks, including harvesting additional vegetables, pruning, monitoring, and pollination.
+MetoMotion’s systems can be easily adapted to additional crops (e.g., cucumbers, peppers) and to perform a range of greenhouse tasks, including harvesting, pruning, monitoring, de-leafing, and pollinating.